cscart/docs/en/cscart_addons/addons/similar_products_by_feature/index.rst

 Installing the add-on
 =====================

-    Install the “Similar Products by Feature” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the “Similar by Feature” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/Selection_01.png
-        :alt: Similar Products by feature add-on
+        :alt: Similar by Feature add-on
         :width: 650px

 ================